Subject Leader: Mrs Watson

 Here at Lindale CE Primary School we recognise the value and importance of scientific learning.
 For children, science is the exploration of the world around them through investigation.
 We believe that it is good practice for children to be encouraged to actively learn, by developing their own predictions, investigations, testing and evaluation based on suggestions given by the teacher, and their own ideas.
 These ideas will be increasingly founded in scientific knowledge and understanding.
 Teachers regularly use Explorify to inspire “I wonder” questions and curiosity about the world around us.

 We timetable weekly science as a separate subject although it will sometimes link with a class topic and may include elements of cross curricular learning.
 Our science teaching covers all the requirements of the National Curriculum, as set out below.

 In addition we strive to give our pupils further experience of science through external providers.
-Years 5 & 6 have termly science lessons with a teacher from our local secondary Cartmel Priory School, they take part in ‘Robotics’ workshops with BAE systems and KS2 children have attended the ‘Chemical Magic’ show regularly.
+Key Stage 2 have termly science lessons with a teacher from our local secondary Cartmel Priory School, they take part in ‘Robotics’ workshops with BAE systems and KS2 children have attended the ‘Chemical Magic’ show regularly.
 We also mark National Science and Engineering week by having a ‘science day’ for the whole school.

 The National Curriculum for Science

 Purpose of study

 A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.